Documentation

 Sending custom events

 Even though the Analytics module natively supports Google Analytics ecommerce events, you may need to track customer activity not covered by default events.
 In such cases, you can trigger and intercept custom events using the sendAnalyticsEvent and useAnalyticsEvent functions.
-In this guide, learn how to define and send custom events.
+In this guide, you'll learn how to define and send custom events.

 Instructions